 The first thing that you need to know is that the people of Sikkim are very friendly.
 But even then there are limits to which you can go without getting reprimanded or getting frowned at.
 Aiming your camera at rank strangers is not something that you should be doing.
 Asking for permission before you shoot your images is the best way to go.
 Or shoot discreetly without drawing attention.
 A mirrorless camera might help you achieve that.

 Sikkim has a sizeable population that follows Buddhism.
 Therefore the state has a number of Monasteries.
-Some monasteries like the one in Rumtek strictly prohibits photography inside the main sanctum.
+Some monasteries like the one in Rumtek strictly prohibit photography inside the main sanctum.
 You can, however, make as many images you want to in the courtyard and the surrounding areas.

 That said, there are other monasteries which allow you to shoot inside the main sanctum.
 It is always best to see what the locals are doing and accordingly follow their lead.